frankiezafe/FlatMapper/README.md

 * **ResolutionChooser.java**: a pure java popup, allowing user to select the resolution and position of the main window.
 * **DEMO_RT.pde**: processing example *Topics/Geometry/Shapetransform.pde* rendered on  texture.

+## notes about pedagogy

+To leave basic experimentations and build complete projects, a digital artist can not be constrained by the limitation of her·his tools, especially when the tool is based on programming!
+Therefore it is important to integrate notions coming from computer science in the training, to emancipate minds and therefore productions.

+FlatMapper integrates several interesting features to teach object oriented programming and also clarify the relation of processing and its programming language, [java](https://en.wikipedia.org/wiki/Java_(programming_language).

+Important classes are using inheritance, the core features of oriented programming.
+The relation between *Mappable*, the mother class and her daughters, *Line* and *Plane*, enlights the benefits of this mechanism.
+All common variables (parameters) and operations (methods) are declared in *Mappable*, leaving only the specific operations to the 2 other classes.

+*ControlFrame* is managing objects declared in *FlatMapper* and is synchronised with it manually.
+This relation between the 2 objects shows the importance of managing the operation sequence at runtime.

+*ResolutionChooser* shows how to configure *FlatMapper* before the setup call by using a [swing](https://en.wikipedia.org/wiki/Swing_(Java)) dialog.